 CE Home > Physical Therapy >

-PT69 Deep Brain Stimulation in Parkinson’s Disease, Part 2: Is It a Viable Alternative to Drug Therapy?
+PT68 Deep Brain Stimulation in Parkinson’s Disease, Part 1: Is It a Viable Alternative to Drug Therapy?

 Author: Steve Bhimji, MD, PhD

-The goal of this Parkinson’s disease/deep brain stimulation continuing education program is to provide pharmacists, physicians, occupational therapists, physical therapists, EMTS and paramedics with knowledge about deep brain stimulation for the treatment of Parkinson’s disease and various other neurological disorders.
+The goal of this Parkinson’s disease/deep brain stimulation continuing education program is to provide pharmacists, paramedics and EMTs, health educators, occupational therapists, physical therapists and physicians with knowledge about deep brain stimulation for the treatment of various neurological disorders, including Parkinson’s disease.
 Following the completion of this educational activity, you will be able to:

-- List the benefits and complications of deep brain stimulation
+- List the indications and contraindications for deep brain stimulation

 Gannett Education is an approved sponsor by the New York State Education Department of continuing education for physical therapists and physical therapist assistants from 10/21/09 to 10/20/15.